buenos-nachos/time-sync/README.md

 ### In active development

-- Add bindings for React
+- Add bindings for traditional, client-rendered React

-### Want to implement
+### Want to implement (roughly ordered by priority)

+1. Add support for mixing React bindings with client-side Astro files
+2. Add support for server-side rendering to React bindings
-- Add bindings for Solid.js
+3. Add bindings for Solid.js
+4. Improve support for mixing multiple frameworks together
-- Add support for `Temporal` objects (once the browser implementations have stabilized and browser adoption is much higher)
+5. Add support for `Temporal` objects (once the browser implementations have stabilized and browser adoption is much higher)

 ### Considering